-11. Altitude "Quick Sync" Touch Zone:
+10. Altitude "Quick Calibrate" Touch Zone:

-Touching the Ref Alt - GPS label "Quick Syncs" the Reference Altitude to the SELECTOR using a MAN Adjustment.
-This is quick and convenient way to sync and correct the reference altitude for any deviations from the actual aircraft altimeter.
+Touching the Ref Alt - GPS label "Quick Calibrates" reference altitude to the SELECTOR.
+This is quick and convenient way to sync and correct any residual error from the aircraft altimeter.
+Once the calibration is applied it will be retained in the app indefinitely until it is either removed (touching the "Touch Zone" again will remove the calibration) or another calibration is applied by repeating the process.